sudhamshapp/Jenkins-Zero-To-Hero/README.md

 only use the jenkins-master for scheduling purpose and run actual worloads on jenkins-slaves(it's a traditional approach)

+PROS:
-use jenkins-master with docker as agents, will try to run the jenkins pipeline(different stages in a pipline) on docker conatiners, docker containers are ease to use, we can modify the dockerfile anytime we want with a desired configuration and can spin up the instance, at some cases we no need of create dockerfile, just we can pull the desired image from dockerhub, we can easily spin-up and tear down the docker conatiners, only if there is request a container is created
+use jenkins-master with docker as agents, will try to run the jenkins pipeline(different stages in a pipline) on docker conatiners, docker containers are ease to use, we can modify the dockerfile anytime we want with a desired configuration and can spin up the instance, at some cases we no need of create dockerfile, just we can pull the desired image from dockerhub, we can easily spin-up and tear down the docker conatiners, only if there is request a container is created we used docker as agents in jenkins project setup in terms of cost and efficiency(spinning up and tearing down the docker containers when it's desired)

+CONS:
+in some cases, if your application is a database application this container approach might not work

 docker typically run on a docker daemon process i.e., single-source-of-truth, and by default this daemon process isn't accessible by other users, so we need grant the access to docker daemon